clj-kondo/clj-kondo/README.md

 public.
 Also, unnessary `do` and `let` nestings don't really add any value to your life.
 Let clj-kondo help you tidy your code.

+## Features

+* obsolete do warnings
+* obsolete let warnings
+* basic arity errors
+* private function call errors

 ## Status

+Work in progress.
+None of the code is meant to be exposed as a public API, except the command line interface.

-This is a hobby project.
-Let me know if you find this useful.
-More features might be added later.
-For new features I would like to focus on things that [joker](https://github.com/candid82/joker) does't support yet, so I recommend enabling that one as well.
+For new features I'd like to focus on things that [joker](https://github.com/candid82/joker) does't support yet, so I recommend enabling that one as well.